 NC Cardinal was conceived in 2009 and formed in 2010 “to make the combined resources of North Carolina’s public libraries available to all people of the state through a shared catalog and a statewide library card.”
-Over the first five years of its existence, NC Cardinal has broadened its focus beyond “a shared catalog and a statewide library card” to providing cost savings, collaborative collection development, and resource sharing among Member Libraries.
+In the ten years of its existence, NC Cardinal has broadened its focus to include resource sharing, cost savings, and collaborative collection development for half of the public libraries in North Carolina.

 The State Library’s goals for the project are: